Hiccups tend to occur more frequently in children under the age of 12 months.

 Babies love soothers—they are completely safe to use whether they are made from rubber, plastic, or silicone.

-If you are not keen on using a pacifier because of the struggle to get them to quit, just use it until the hiccups have gone and then remove it.
+If you are not keen on using a pacifier because of the struggle to get them to quit, use it until the hiccups have gone and then remove it.
 By the way, the struggle is real!
-It took a bizarre trade to stop my toddler son using his pacifier!
+It took a bizarre trade to stop my toddler son from using his pacifier!

 Feed Them Gripe Water

-Gripe water is simply herb-infused water; herbs with soothing and anti-inflammatory properties like chamomile, fennel, ginger, cinnamon, and licorice are used to make gripe water.
+Gripe water is herb-infused water; herbs with soothing and anti-inflammatory properties like chamomile, fennel, ginger, cinnamon, and licorice are used to make gripe water.